Rosepetal2022/vet-clinic-microservice/README.md

 ## Features

-Users can search for vet clinic by name.
+Users can search for vet clinic by name or town.
 When they click on the particular clinic they want, they will get relevent information on that clinic.

 ## Tech Stack